Edgar Bernhardt

-Edgar Bernhardt (Эдгар Бернхардт; born 30 March 1986) is a Kyrgyz professional footballer who plays as a midfielder for Bishkek City.
+Edgar Bernhardt (Эдгар Бернхардт; born 30 March 1986) is a Kyrgyz former professional footballer who played as a midfielder.

 Early life

 Bernhardt was born in Novopavlovka, Soviet Union, now Kyrgyzstan.

 Club career

 In Germany and the Netherlands

 Bernhardt made his debut on the professional league level in the Eerste Divisie for FC Emmen on 10 August 2007, when he came on as a substitute in the 55th minute in a game against Go Ahead Eagles.
 He returned to VfL Osnabrück on 30 June 2008 and signed on 8 June 2009 a contract with Wuppertaler SV.

 In Finland and Poland

 On 31 August 2010, Bernhardt moved to Finland and signed with Veikkausliiga club Vaasan Palloseura (VPS).
 After the season, his deal was extended.
 For the 2012 season, he joined fellow Veikkausliiga club Lahti.

 During 2012–2014, he played for Polish club Cracovia and debuted in Ekstraklasa in the 2013–14 season.
 On 20 August 2014, Bernhardt returned to Finland and signed for FF Jaro for the remainder of the season.

 In January 2015, he moved back to Poland and joined Widzew Łódź in second-tier I liga.